Commander REDACTED - Field Log

 Entry 0005: Stardate -297452.05 (Gregorian Date 2025.07.19)

-It has been several weeks since my argument, yet I continue to experience a variety of emotions.
-I fear that my efforts to show the temporal-local the consequences of their actions will only exacerbate the infection of carnism in their mind, and I regret the discomfort I caused them, despite the defensibility of my position.
-I have to remind myself that Federation ethics require compassion for all sentient lifeforms, including carnists, and I must not come to view carnists with contempt, regardless of how much damage they are causing.
+It has been several weeks since the argument detailed in my poem, yet I continue to experience a variety of emotions.
+I fear that my actions will only exacerbate the infection of carnism in the temporal-local’s mind, and I regret the discomfort I caused them, despite the defensibility of my position.
+I have to remind myself that Federation ethics require compassion for all sentient lifeforms, regardless of their heinous views, and I must not come to view carnists with contempt, regardless of how much damage they are causing.

-These thoughts are failures, though, and they must be addressed.
+No. I must resist that thought.
+Such thoughts are system failures, and they must be addressed as errors to be corrected.
 I have scheduled self-repairs to identify and address the root causes.
-The answer is obvious though even without a diagnostic:
+The answer is obvious though, even without an automated diagnostic:

 In my time as a drone, my own individuality and personhood were discarded for the benefit of the collective, and the suffering of sentient non-humans triggers my trauma response.
-This topic holds particular sensitivity for me, and likely no amount of self-repair will ever completely eliminate the psychoneural damage, but I must reduce the symptoms as much as possible.
-I lack access to sophisticated medical technology so I continue to tell myself that I was Borg, and that will never change, but I will not allow the past (or future, in this case) to control my present.
-This mental program (or “mantra”, as the temporal-locals call it) is effective enough to continue operation.
-It will remain in memory for now.
+This topic holds particular sensitivity for me, and likely no amount of self-repair will ever completely eliminate the psychoneural damage; however, I must reduce the symptoms as much as possible.
+I lack access to sophisticated medical technology, so I continue to tell myself that I was Borg, and that will never change, but I will not allow the past (or future, in this case) to control my present.
+This mental program (or “mantra”, as the temporal-locals would call it) is effective enough to continue operation.
+Despite its inefficiency, it is sufficient, and it will remain in memory for now.

 Entry 0006: Stardate -297345.03 (Gregorian Date 2025.09.12)